patrikarvidsson/portfolio-gatsby-contentful/README.md

 # A similar version exists with Gatsby + Sanity

 I recently rebuilt this portfolio with Sanity instead of Contentful.
-It's not completely finished and so far I would argue this one is more "flashy", but it will probably not be developed further.
+It's not completely finished yet, and so far I would argue this one is more "flashy".

 Sanity had some really nice things like hot-reload of content and GraphQL-support out of the box.
 It also felt like build times on Netlify was